dotnet/csharplang/proposals/init.md

 }
 ```

-An `init set` method will be emitted as a normal `set` accessor that is
+An `init set` method will be emitted as a normal `set` accessor where the
-annotated with the `InitOnlyAttribute`:
+`value` parameter contains a modreq referring to `InitOnlyAttribute`.

 ```cs